Siteimprove/appanalytics-ios-sdk-public/README.md

 ```

 ### Manual
-The XCFramework can be downloaded from our [release page] (add link to the release page of the SDK).
+The XCFramework can be downloaded from our [release page](https://github.com/Siteimprove/appanalytics-ios-sdk-public/releases).
 After unzipping, place the XCFramework in the Framework Search Paths of your Xcode project, import it into the project, and configure it to `Embed & Sign`.

 ## Configuring the SDK
 Our suggestion for configuring the Siteimprove AppAnalytics is to do so in the AppDelegate.